mldelaney94/dual_language_subtitles/falloutnewvegas/README.md

-Hello, I am making dual language subtitles for Fallout New Vegas for a bit of fun,
+I am making dual language subtitles for Fallout New Vegas for a bit of fun,

 The workflow I came up with was: